ifmeorg/ifme/code_of_conduct.md

 ## Enforcement / Reporting a Problem or Concern

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting @julianguyen via a private Slack message, or by emailing the project team at join.ifme@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting julianguyen via a private Slack message, or by emailing the project team at join.ifme@gmail.com.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain